-Pink Plaques comes with three themed tours: "Hotels", "Cafes and Shops" and "Pubs and Clubs", containing a total of 75 'plaques' (20 of these are an in-app purchase) each containing text by Rose along with an accompanying photograph which can be enlarged for closer inspection.
+Pink Plaques comes with three themed tours: "Hotels", "Cafes and Shops" and "Pubs and Clubs", containing a total of 73 'plaques' each containing text by Rose Collis along with an accompanying photograph which can be enlarged for closer inspection.
 The photographs allow you to identify sites which may now look quite different from their heyday and addresses are provided as well.

 The text accompanying each plaque's entry is written in Rose's own distinctive style with her enthusiasm for her material leading to remarks like these about her work:

 "West Sussex Libraries had the great pleasure of working with Rose Collis during LGBT History Month 2012.
 It was an excellent event, with each section very well chosen for the evening and for the audience in mind."

 "If you hear of a workshop near you that is run by Rose, then I recommend that you book early and go, you won't regret it.
 In the meantime, you can always dip into her books; like Rose herself, they sound absolutely fascinating."

 "Talking to her at the close of another long day researching her latest biography, Rose enthuses passionately about her deceased subjects as though they were close friends - lovers almost."